 Mendocino, California is known for its fine dining.
 Finding something moderately priced and/or kid-friendly, however, might appear a bit more challenging.
 Mendocino has several restaurants, cafes, and delis at moderate price points, that will provide good dining for the whole family.

-One good place to try is the Flow Restaurant, which offers food with a view, and whose offerings include a kids’ menu.
+One good place is the Flow Restaurant, which offers food with a view, and whose offerings include a kids’ menu.
 For upscale versions of familiar standards like pizza and ice cream (plus other vegetarian entrees, beer, and wine), try Frankie’s Pizza and Ice Cream Parlor.
 And for breakfast and pastries, the Goodlife Café is highly recommended.

 RV Camping Mendicino County